 - These loans usually carry about a 5.0% interest rate and the interest accrues while the students are in school.
 In most cases, the loan payments are deferred until roughly six months after graduation.

-- There are additional limits and restrictions that tie into these loans regarding Graduate and Medical School.
+- Some additional limits and restrictions tie into these loans regarding Graduate and Medical School.
 We are only dealing with the undergraduate loans here but be aware that undergraduate loans do affect the overall maximum loan amounts available to each student.

 Parents Should Know